-First we compare the climatology for the North Atlantic / European region from the manually labeled data-set with the climatology of network generated fronts.
-In the DWD climatology the North Atlantic storm track is clearly visible as a band of heightened front occurrence stretching from the East coast of North America to the channel (Fig. 7c).
+First, we compare the climatology for the North Atlantic / European region from the manually labeled data-set with the climatology of network generated fronts.
+In the DWD climatology the North Atlantic storm track is clearly visible as a band of heightened front occurrence stretching from the East coast of North America to the channel Channel (Fig. 7 c).
 Frontal activity is tampering off inwards of the European west coast.
-The climatology of the network generated fronts has a very similar overall structure with a strongly enhanced frontal frequency in the storm track region (Fig. 7a).
-Frontal frequency is somewhat larger at the beginning of the storm track.
+The climatology of the network generated fronts has a very similar overall structure with a strongly enhanced frontal frequency in the storm track region (Fig. 7 a).
+Frontal frequency is somewhat larger at the beginning of the storm track compared to the DWD climatology.
 This may be related to the training with North American manual analysis, which naturally has a stronger focus on the early cyclone lifecycle than the European data.
 Over the Channel and North Sea Coast of Europe frontal frequency in the network generated data-set is somewhat lower than in the DWD data-set, which may be related to the inclusion of stationary fronts in the latter but not the former.
 We have seen also in the previous section that very weak warm fronts, as may exist further into the European continent are often not detected by the network.
-In both data-sets a slightly
+In both data-sets a slightly enhanced frontal frequency around Iceland is evident.